Workers’ Compensation FAQs

-In order to obtain compensation benefits you need to document that you were an employee, that an accident occurred during the course of your employment (or you developed an "occupational disease" during the course of your employment), that you gave notice to your employer within 30 days of the accident and that you filed your claim for benefits within two years of the date of the accident.
-There are some exceptions to these requirements which should be discussed with your attorney in detail.
+In order to obtain benefits, you need to document that you were an employee; that an accident occurred during the course of your employment (or you developed an occupational disease during the course of your employment); that you gave notice to your employer within 30 days of the accident; and that you filed your claim for benefits within two years of the date of the accident.
+There are some exceptions to these requirements, which should be discussed with your attorney.

-Can the carrier legally deny me Workers Compensation benefits?
+Can a carrier legally deny me workers’ compensation benefits?